Onyxnetworks/Infoblox-Python/ACI/README.md

 * Internal & External EPG's must already exist.
 * Must be used with the CONTRACT_DEPLOYMENT_EXCEL_TEMPLATE.xlsx.
 * Only one EPG can be populated in the Consume/Provide fields.
-* Cant be used on the DTE Tenant
 ### Excel Example:
 ![Excel Example](/Docs/Images/EXCEL_EXAMPLE.PNG)